GoogleChrome/web.dev/src/site/content/en/blog/schemeful-samesite/index.md

 {% Aside 'key-term' %}
-In the examples below where the URLs all have the same registrable domain, e.g. site.example, but different schemes, for example, **http**://site.example vs **https**://site.example, they are referred to as **_cross-scheme_** to each other.
+In the examples below where the URLs all have the same registrable domain, e.g. site.example, but different schemes, for example, **http**://site.example vs.
+**https**://site.example, they are referred to as **_cross-scheme_** to each other.
 {% endAside %}